Noncommutative factorizations of higher sine functions in positive characteristic: Introduction

 Let us write, with $z\in\CC_\infty$,

-The product converges to an entire $\FF_q$-linear function $\CC_\infty\rightarrow\CC_\infty$, hence surjective.
+The product converges to an entire $\FF_q$-linear function $\CC_\infty\rightarrow\CC_\infty$, hence is surjective (in \cite[\S 3.2]{GOS} the reader can find tools to verify these properties).
 We call this function {\em Carlitz's sine function}.
 It is the analogue of the factor $\sin_\ZZ$ in

-The crucial tools that Carlitz introduced are the {\em Carlitz module} $C$ (analogue of $\GG_m$), and its {\em exponential function} $\exp_C(z)$, which belongs to $K[[z]]$.
+The crucial tools that Carlitz introduced are the {\em Carlitz module} $C$ (an analogue of the multiplicative group scheme $\GG_m$ associating to any commutative ring its group of units), and its {\em exponential function} $\exp_C(z)$, which belongs to $K[[z]]$, see \cite[\S 3.2]{GOS}.
 Using them we see that the factorization of $\sin_A$ produces identities related to {\em Thakur's multiple zeta values}, introduced in \cite{THA0}, the simplest of which is an analogue of the formula $\zeta(2)=\frac{\pi^2}{6}$, and the use of an analogue $\cot_A$ of the classical cotangent allowed Carlitz to discover identities for so-called {\em Carlitz's zeta values}, analogous to Euler's formulas for values of $\zeta$ at positive even integers.
 We quickly review these basic facts.